Controversial Medical Treatments and Lawsuits

 Although the procedure is ordinarily harmless, it can result in bleeding, infection, or irritation at the tip of the penis.
 Problems could also arise if the baby has an adverse reaction to the anesthesia needed for the procedure.
 Most of the controversy about circumcisions involves a parent feeling uncomfortable with a doctor cutting off a piece of a perfectly healthy body part from their child.

-Since there is little either way, it is often a personal decision made between parents.
-Some people believe putting a baby believe it is a religious must or can help their child later in life.
-No matter what the opinions are, the procedure will continue to take place, with parents having a personal decision as to whether they want their baby to get a circumcision.
+Since there is little medical evidence either way, it is often a personal decision made between parents.
+Some people believe putting a baby through unnecessary pain is wrong, while others believe it is a religious must or can help their child later in life.
+No matter what the opinions are, the procedure will continue to take place, with parents having a personal decision on whether they want their baby to get a circumcision.

-4. Bariatric Surgery (AKA Weight Loss Surgery) Could Cause Wrongful Death
+4. Bariatric Surgery (Weight Loss Surgery) Could Cause Wrongful Death

-Bariatric surgery is nowadays known as weight-loss surgery or gastric bypass surgery and is performed on morbidly obese patients to decrease their weight.
-The procedure causes patients to by removing a portion of the stomach or placing a band around it to restrict its size.
+Bariatric surgery is nowadays known as weight-loss or gastric bypass surgery and is performed on morbidly obese patients to decrease their weight.
+The procedure causes patients to lose weight by removing a portion of the stomach or placing a band around it to restrict its size.

 Studies have shown that there are genuine risks of serious health complications.
-In a survey of 2,522 patients who had the surgery, 21.9 % , and 40% experienced issues within six months of the procedure.
+In a survey of 2,522 patients who had the surgery, 21.9% developed problems during the hospital stay, and 40% experienced issues within six months of the procedure.
 One out of 50 patients who have the surgery will die from complications.

 Depending on the type of procedure, patients can lose between 50 and 70 percent of their excess weight.
 That can make a monumental difference for a patient that struggles with weight loss.
 Between its effectiveness and the growing obesity problem in America, the surgery shows no sign of slowing.
 The procedure will remain controversial for ethical and health reasons.